chingachleung/Alexa_Skill_DMV_Metro/README.md

 # Sample Utterances

 Samples utterances are used to invoke a specific intent within a skill.
-For example, in my GetNextTrainIntent, these are some of the sample utterances:
+For example, in the GetNextTrainIntent, these are some of the sample utterances:

 ![Screenshot 2021-11-14 at 10 37 03 PM](https://user-images.githubusercontent.com/36772713/141718550-d05cc4c5-0fb2-4052-967a-da2a6614da1f.png)